Flight square

 In chess, a flight square or escape square is a safe square to which a piece, especially a king, can move if it is threatened.

-Providing one's piece with flight squares can prevent the opponent from winning material or delivering checkmate.
-For example, in the Morphy Defence, the white c-pawn may be advanced to provide the light-squared white bishop with a flight square.
+Providing one's piece with flight squares can prevent the opponent from winning or delivering checkmate.
+For example, in the Morphy Defence, the white c-pawn may be advanced to provide White's with a flight square.
 Conversely, it is possible to take away an enemy piece's flight squares, known as domination.

 Luft

-In chess, luft (the German word for "air", sometimes also "space" or "breath") designates the space or square left by a pawn move into which a king (usually a castled one) may then retreat, especially such a space made intentionally to avoid back-rank checkmate.
+In chess, a luft (German for "air", sometimes also "space" or "breath") designates the space or square left by a pawn move into which a king (usually a castled one) may then retreat, especially such a space made intentionally to avoid back-rank checkmate.
 A move leaving such a space is often said to "give the king some luft".
 The term "luft", "lufting", or "lufted" may also be used (as an English participle) to refer to the movement of the relevant pawn creating luft.

 Preventing an opponent from lufting a pawn (for example by pinning it or moving a piece to the square in front of it) is a tactic that may lead to checkmate.
 A king's access to his luft might also be denied by the opponent subjecting the space or square to attack.